 Sometimes, mucus may come from a “mucus fistula” which has been purposely created by a surgeon to eliminate excess mucus from your bowels.

 A mucus fistula is a surgically created stoma used to expel mucus (vs. stool/urine) into a collection bag (which is often just an ostomy bag).
 I had one for a brief time after my ostomy surgery.
-If you have a loop ostomy, one of the two openings may serve as a mucus fistula.
+If you have a loop or double barrel ostomy, one of the two openings may serve as a mucus fistula.

 This describes an ostomy bag that’s attached to the wafer as a single piece.

 This type of bag is not see-through and is often covered by fabric or colored plastic.

 A term that means “a person with an ostomy”.
 This word is a blanket term that encompasses all people with an ostomy, regardless of the type of ostomy.
 See ileostomate, colostomate, urostomate.

 An ostomy describes a surgical procedure in which an artificial opening (called a stoma) is created from an organ of the body.
 The word ostomy and stoma are often used interchangeably; “I have an ostomy” and “I have a stoma” both mean the same thing.
 See ileostomy, colostomy, urostomy.